Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: The Data-Driven Case: Robustly Safe Controller Synthesis From Noisy Data

-\begin{remark}[Safe exploration] In many applications it is desirable not only that the control policy synthesized from data is safe, but also that the system operates safely during the data-collection phase.
-In our setup this amounts to requiring that historical and recent trajectories verify \eqref{eq:constraints}.
+In many applications, it is desirable not only that the control policy synthesized from data is safe, but also that the system operates safely during the data-collection phase.
+In our setup, this amounts to requiring that the available trajectories $\mathbf{D1}$ verify \eqref{eq:constraints}.
 Similar to \cite{dean2019safely}, we now clarify that safe data can be collected exploiting the feasible space of the optimization problem \eqref{prob:quasi_convex} as a corollary of Theorem~\ref{thm: robust formulation}.

 More in details, assume that rough estimates $\hatbf{G}_{r},\hatbf{y}_{0,r}$ are given with possibly large errors $\epsilon_{\infty,r}$ and $\epsilon_{2,r}$.
 Note that it is inherently impossible to guarantee safe exploration unless some prior information is available.
 Consider now an exploration signal $\eta(t)$ such that $\norm{\eta(t)}_\infty\leq \eta_\infty$ for every $t \in \mathbb{Z}$ and define $\widetilde{w}_\infty = w_\infty+\eta_\infty$.
 Let $\mathbf{K}_r = \hatbm{\Phi}_{uy,r}\hatbm{\Phi}_{yy,r}^{-1}$ be any feasible solution to the instance of the optimization problem \eqref{prob:quasi_convex} where we use $\widetilde{w}_\infty$ in place of $w_\infty$.
 Then, by Theorem~\ref{thm: robust formulation}, the control policy